Skip to main content

 Sumas Mountain border-area high-site → west, pnw, wa (Strategy 1)

-Metro Vancouver repeater → west, pnw, bc, yvr
+Metro Vancouver repeater → west, pnw, bc, swbc

 Traffic flow for a message scoped to sea: